 Joint supplements are popular alternatives to NSAIDs, and do not require a prescription from your veterinarian.
 Some supplements use all-natural ingredients to combat pain and inflammation.
 There are certain ingredients which should be in every joint supplement such as chondroitin and glucosamine.
 When deciding on which supplement you want to take, be sure you know what to look for in joint supplements for dogs.

 Glyde® Mobility Chews is a supplement with a powerful combination of glucosamine and chondroitin and adds Green Lipped Mussel (GLM), one of nature’s best sources of Omega-3 fatty acids.
 These ingredients help swelling go down to alleviate the pain while also increasing cartilage production and preventing it from breaking down further to support normal joint health and function.
 Another benefit of Glyde is it can be used long term throughout your dog’s life.

 Over-the-Counter Pain Relievers for People

-Sometimes people think giving their dogs or cats ibuprofen or aspirin is not harmful, simply because it is not harmful to humans.
-This is where we differ from our pets.
+Sometimes people think giving their dogs ibuprofen or aspirin is not harmful, simply because it is not harmful to humans.
+This is where we differ from our dogs.
 Our fur-babies are much smaller than us.
-As humans, over-the-counter medications may be good for us, but not necessarily for our pets.
-The use can cause occasional ulcers, liver and kidney damage for dogs.
-Acetaminophen could be fatal to cats and should never be given to them.
+As humans, over-the-counter medications may be good for us, but not necessarily for our four-legged friends.
+The use can cause occasional ulcers, liver and kidney damage.
 Overall, the safest option is to never give your pets medications intended for people.

 The best idea is to always talk to your veterinarian before giving your dog medications.
 Be sure to ask for a treatment plan on what they recommend so you understand the journey, even after you leave the veterinary clinic.
-Remember, you may not be able to remove all the pain from your dog or cat.
+Remember, you may not be able to remove all the pain from your dog.